WailordHe/DenseSSM/README.md

 ## How to run
 ### Training datasets
-The paper uses a subset of 15B tokens of the pile https://pile.eleuther.ai/ for training.
+The paper uses a subset of 15B tokens of The Pile Dataset (https://pile.eleuther.ai/) for training.

 ### Requirements
 To run our code, first install requirements: